Community Engagement

 with Donald Busarow and Stivers School for the Arts

-We commissioned a new choral work from Dr. Donald Busarow, a well-known Wittenberg University professor, composer, and performer.
-The commissioned work, A Psalm Triptych, was based upon Psalm 100 and demonstrated the interplay between chorus, percussion, and brass.
+The project commissioned a new choral work from Ohio artist Dr. Donald Busarow, a well-known Wittenberg University professor, composer, and performer.
+The commissioned work was based upon Psalm 100 and demonstrated the interplay between chorus, percussion, and brass.

 2004-2005 – ST. JOHN PASSION